musheeza018/website-1/content/en/flux/use-cases/gh-actions-manifest-generation.md

 Note that this guide no longer describes the recommended way to handle manifest generation in Flux.
 It also predates the introduction of `OCIRepository` and needs updates in consideration of those advancements.

-Expect this doc to either be archived soon, or to receive a major overhaul in support of the new preferred approach described above.
+Expect this doc to either be archived soon, or to receive a major overhaul in support of the new preferred approach described below.
 {{% /alert %}}

 {{% alert color="info" title="Author's Note" %}}